matloff/TidyverseSkeptic/README.md

 But the good news is that both sides have been making attempts at reconciliation.
-Especially notable is that the R Core Group, a body that controls the development of base-R, recently added a native pipe to the language.
+Especially notable is that the R Core Team, a body that controls the development of base-R, recently added a native pipe to the language.
 I doubt many in that group actually use it, but it is an impressive olive branch.
+The R Foundation now includes a number of pro-Tidy

 RStudio, including Hadley, has also made various conciliatory public remarks.
 Indeed, my meeting with RStudio CEO JJ Allaire in 2017 came at